Our Trustees and Members

 Trevor worked in the textile and clothing industry as a buyer.
 He now works with his daughter in her floristry business.
 He very much looks forward to serving on the Trustee board.

 John has been in Financial and Retail management roles for over 20 years and is currently the Director of Retail at Interflora.
 He is a mathematics graduate and Qualified Chartered Accountant, bringing with him executive level experience of financial governance in small and large companies.

-Educated in Nottingham at the Jesse Boot and Greenwood Dale predecessor schools, John has been involved with the school in various governor and Trustee roles for over 15 years.
+Educated in Nottingham at the Jesse Boot and Greenwood Dale predecessor schools, John has been involved with the school in various governor and Trustee roles for over fifteen years.

 Ann was born and educated in Nottingham and, having finished her teacher training, returned to Nottinghamshire to teach PE in 1976.
 She moved to Greenwood Dale School in January 1992 as a main scale teacher of geography.
 In 1994 she was promoted to Head of Year, a position she continues to hold in the Nottingham Academy.